 If your numbers are flat and your new or edited content are ineffective, the problem might be in your current CMS or framework.

 Apart from redesign, choosing a flexible CMS will allow you to control content better, add or remove sections, add plugins or any other functions.
+Another option is to opt for custom web development to build a website that entirely meets your business and your users’ needs.

 #13 You’re not using video to present your company and business